Tesla’s real problem isn’t brand damage. It’s boundary closure.

 Public evidence to run the protocol.
 SEC filings, earnings calls, third-party surveys, regulatory dockets.
 No insider access required.

-Each traces to the one before it.
+So we ran it.
+Full protocol: evidence gathering, diagnostic scoring, scenario construction, prediction specification.
+The process generated three versioned documents, each tracing to the one before it.
 Claims feed the diagnostic.
 The diagnostic feeds the prediction.
 Nothing gets invented downstream.

 The predictions

+Most Tesla analysis follows a familiar script: brand headwinds from political controversy.
 Aging lineup needs refresh.
 Demand will recover with time and new product.
+Long-term autonomy story intact.
+Buy on weakness.

 Genesis says something different.
 The problem isn’t damaged trust awaiting repair.
 It’s boundary closure—and closed boundaries don’t reopen.